 Ginsberg, a Whitman devotee, is no exception.
 The speaker tells Whitman that he thought of him while walking under the full moon, and the speaker wanders into a supermarket, hungry and tired.
 The speaker then describes the people he encounters there, claiming to have seen Whitman in the aisles, poking at the different assortments of food.
 The speaker ends the poem, wondering if he and Whitman will walk around and dream of the past and of “the lost America.”

-You can be read in full A Supermarket in California here.
+You can be read in full here.

 Structure and Form